 While many people believe that a helmet with MIPS technology does a better job at preventing head injuries than non-MIPS helmets, there are still some who are on the fence about its effectiveness.

-In this article, we’ll explain what MIPS helmet technology is and how it protects the head and skull.
-More importantly, we’ll take a deep dive into the question of ‘is MIPS worth it’, or if it’s just another marketing tactic that helmet manufacturers use to increase sales.
+In this article, we’ll explain what MIPS helmet technology is and how it protects the head against the risk of brain injury.
+More importantly, we’ll take a deep dive into the question ‘is MIPS worth it?’, or whether it’s just another marketing tactic that helmet manufacturers use to increase profits.

 As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.